 - Soft email bounce:

-A soft email bounce describes temporary delivery failures, like when there’s an issue with the receiving sender, the recipient’s inbox is full, or your email is too large
+A soft email bounce means temporary delivery problems, like when the recipient’s inbox is full or your email is too large.

 - Hard email bounce

-A hard email bounce describes a permanent delivery failure, like an email sent to an invalid email address, an outdated domain, or an account that’s no longer used.
-When an email hard bounces, it won’t ever reach the recipient
+A hard email bounce describes a permanent delivery failure, like an email sent to an inactive or invalid email address, or an outdated domain.
+When an email hard bounces, it won’t ever reach the recipient.

 The Reasons Emails Bounce

-There are a number of reasons why emails bounce and it’s difficult to work out why an individual email didn’t reach its desired recipient.
+There are a number of reasons why emails bounce and it’s difficult to work out why an individual email didn’t reach its intended recipient.